conwetlab/fiware-rss/README.md

 http://catalogue.fi-ware.org/enablers/revenue-settlement-and-sharing-system

-Note that you don't need this repository code if you install it using form the packages at repository: https://forge.fi-ware.org/frs/?group_id=7
+Note that you don't need this repository code if you install it using the packages at repository: https://forge.fi-ware.org/frs/?group_id=7